Charles Tobin: Playing career

 In 1912, the new PCHA was formed and Tobin joined the league in its second season, in 1912–13, playing for the New Westminster Royals.
 Tobin would play the bulk of his career in the PCHA, playing with the Portland Rosebuds, Victoria Aristocrats, Seattle Metropolitans and Vancouver Millionaires.
-Several of the teams were PCHA champions and Tobin played in the 1916, 1920 and 1922 Stanley Cup finals with the Rosebuds, Metropolitans and Millionaires, but did not play for a Stanley Cup champion, losing in the fifth and deciding game all three times.
+Several of the teams were PCHA champions and Tobin played in the 1916, 1920 and 1922 Stanley Cup Final series with the Rosebuds, Metropolitans and Millionaires, but did not play for a Stanley Cup champion, losing in the fifth and deciding game all three times.

 Statistics

 Tobin, third from left in the top row, with the Seattle Metropolitans.